-If watching a great film opens a window to a magnificent discovery, marked by a flurry of transient thoughts, writing its review closes the door behind it, to which that discovery could be articulated and those thoughts forever crystallised.
+If watching a great film opens the window to a magnificent discovery, marked by a flurry of transient thoughts, writing its review closes the door behind it, to which that discovery could be articulated and those thoughts forever crystallised.

 ET is an Adjunct Lecturer at the Wee Kim Wee School of Communication & Information (Nanyang Technological University), teaching Introduction to Film Studies and Film Festival Practicum (Perspectives Film Festival).
 He also teaches Film Art & History at the School of Interactive & Digital Media (Nanyang Polytechnic) and Cult Film at Shelton College International.

 Qualifications & Credentials